By Bridget Gleeson, BudgetTravel.com

 American Express Premier Rewards Gold Card

-Best for: Big spenders
+: Big spenders

 Do you put more than $2,000 a month on your credit card?
 This program will triple your points when you buy a plane ticket and double your points when you spend on gas and groceries.
 Because the annual fee is on the steep side, this card is a much better deal if you rack up a lot of charges on your card each month.
 Your earned points never expire; use them on any airline, anytime, by reserving a flight through American Express Travel, or transfer them into your preferred frequent flyer program.
 Annual fee after first year - $175

 Continental/United frequent flyers

 The Continental/United frequent flyer program is widely considered one of the easiest to use-it often charges fewer miles to qualify for a free ticket than other programs do and there are fewer blackout dates.
 The OnePass Plus offers cardholders a free checked bag on any flight in the system (Continental charges $25 for the first checked bag), flexibility to change your reward travel dates for free up to 21 days in advance of travel, and a 25,000-mile bonus when you make your first purchase.
 Annual fee after first year - $95

 Budget Travel: 4 most common reasons airlines lose luggage